Sony FX3 vs FX6 vs FX9: Which One Is Best?

 • FX9: 2kg

-These weights are also body-only and with a battery, grip, handle, monitor, media and viewfinder the FX9 goes up to 4.8kg.
+However, these weights are also body-only and with a battery, grip, handle, monitor, media and viewfinder the FX9 goes up to 4.8kg.

 Timecode